kubernetes/website/content/en/blog/_posts/2022-11-29-pod-scheduling-readiness.md

 Scheduling gates helps address this problem.
 It allows declaring that newly created Pods are not ready for scheduling.
 When scheduling gates are present on a Pod, the scheduler ignores the Pod and therefore saves unnecessary scheduling attempts.
+Those Pods will also be ignored by Cluster Autoscaler if you have it installed in the cluster.

-Clearing the gates is the responsibility of external controllers with knowledge of when the Pod should be considered for scheduling (e.g., a resource provisioner).
+Clearing the gates is the responsibility of external controllers with knowledge of when the Pod should be considered for scheduling (e.g., a quota manager).

 {{< mermaid >}}
 graph LR;